GianDutra/Azure-Cognitive-Search/readme.md

 ## Final Considerations
-I was amazed when I discovered that sentiment analysis existed and was so easily accessible within Language Studio.
-Without a doubt, it's a powerful tool that could be utilized, for example, by a hotel chain to gather insights from customer feedback.
-With a deeper analysis of the data, they could then improve their services.
+I found it incredible how easy it is to create a Container in Blob Storage within Azure, and it's an amazing experience to perform searches through Azure AI Search.
+Without a doubt, it's a very useful resource that can be used in various contexts to help companies organize their files.

 ## 👨‍💼 Autor